White House swimming pool: History and description

-A cabana was later added to the pool, with showers and changing facilities, and an underground passage connects the cabana to the West Wing for the purposes of security.
-The cabana is solar powered with heated pipes providing hot water with remaining heat going to the outdoor spa.
-It was renovated in 2002 with the addition of extra windows and a raised roof.
+A cabana was later added, with showers and changing facilities, and an underground passage connects the cabana to the West Wing for security.
+The cabana is solar powered with heated pipes providing hot water with the remaining heat going to the outdoor spa.
+It was renovated in 2002 with extra windows and a raised roof.

+Ford was a regular swimmer and demonstrated his swimming for the press when the pool was completed.
+The photographer Dick Swanson of People took a picture from the bottom of the pool of Ford swimming.
 Ford's son, Jack, learned to scuba dive in the pool, and 39th President Jimmy Carter's daughter Amy frequently dived in the pool.
-Barbara Bush frequently swam in the pool; in 1990 a rat swam past her and was subsequently drowned by her husband, 41st President George H. W. Bush.
+Barbara Bush often swam in the pool; in 1990, a rat swam past her and was subsequently drowned by her husband, 41st President George H. W. Bush.
 Barbara Bush said that she "[swam] with a mask, and it just went right by in front of me...Fortunately, George Bush was there and drowned the beast.
 It was horrible".
 Hillary Clinton was also a frequent user of the pool.
 Clinton had considered recreating the indoor pool of the White House and creating a new space for the media.
 As part of the White House grounds, the pool and its cabana are the responsibility of the National Park Service.

-In the first year of his presidency, Barack Obama wrote that he would leave the Oval Office and "have a cigarette (or two)" by the cabana "savoring a quieter moment and letting my thoughts wander and deepen".
+In the first year of his presidency, Barack Obama wrote that he would leave the Oval Office and "have a cigarette (or two)" by the cabana, "savoring a quieter moment and letting my thoughts wander and deepen".